Keep the Trail Access info current...

-The Great Dividing Trail is a hiking and mountain-biking track through the historical Goldfields region of Victoria to the north-west and west of Melbourne.
-The trail passes along the southern most parts of Australia’s Great Dividing Range.
+The trail passes along the southern most parts of Australia's Great Dividing Range.
 The main section, known as the Goldfields Track, runs from Bendigo to Buninyong, and is divided into the Wallaby Track, Dry Diggings Track and Leanganook Track.
 A separate leg, the Lerderderg Track, branches from Daylesford to Bacchus Marsh.

 The trail was primarily intended for hiking, but has proven attractive to mountain bikers, and is being further developed for that purpose.